Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

 - Support labor: $20,000 (at $4 per return)

-Gross margin before returns on most DTC apparel is 60–70%.
-After the full return cost stack, the realized margin drops to ~30–37%.
+Gross margin before returns on most DTC apparel is 60% to 70%.
+After the full return cost stack, realized margin drops to roughly 30% to 37%.
 That's where the "returns are eating our margin" panic comes from.

+Reduce your return rate.
 The cheapest return is the one that never happens.
-See How to Reduce Returns on Shopify for the 4-lever framework.
+See How to reduce returns on Shopify for the 4-lever framework.
 Every 1 percentage point off your return rate compounds across all 8 cost categories.

-If 5–10% of your returns are abuse-driven, you're paying the full cost stack on each one.
+Stop refunding fraud.
+If 5% to 10% of your returns are abuse-driven, you're paying the full cost stack on each one.
 Refund scoring catches these before the refund issues.
 See the 50+ signals we score returns on.

-Every 10 percentage points you move resale realization (from 50% to 60%) converts roughly $20K of loss into $20K of inventory on a $200K return base.
+Improve resale realization rate.
+Every 10 percentage points you move realization (50% to 60%) converts roughly $20K of loss into $20K of inventory on a $200K return base.
 Fastest win: tighter triage at receiving.
 Second fastest: better reconditioning workflow.

-Chargebacks are 2-3x the cost of a clean return.
-Chargeback Prevention through pre-ship scoring removes the highest-cost items from the stack entirely.
+Reduce chargebacks.
+Chargebacks cost 2x to 3x a clean return.
+Chargeback prevention through pre-ship scoring removes the highest-cost items from the stack entirely.

-If you're offering free shipping on orders that get returned, you eat shipping both ways.
+Rationalize free shipping.
+If you offer free shipping on orders that get returned, you eat shipping both ways.
 A threshold-based free shipping policy (free over $X) cuts shipping losses without tanking conversion.

+Batch-process returns.
 Most DTC merchants process returns one at a time as they arrive.
-Batching (e.g., processing all returns Mon/Wed/Fri in the warehouse) cuts per-return labor 30-50%.
+Batching (all returns Mon/Wed/Fri in the warehouse, for example) cuts per-return labor 30% to 50%.

 What to track monthly

 Stop tracking "return rate" as a single number.
-Track this instead:
+Track:

-- Return rate by category (see Return Rate Benchmarks)
+- Return rate by category (see Return rate by category benchmark)

 - Resale realization rate